 Parking is available at both ends of the walk: time-limited parking is offered at the Hamlet Cafe next to Linear Park at the city end, and there is parking at the Cascade Brewery end.
 Metro buses also serve the area—check the Metro Tasmania website for route timetables or use their Trip Planner.

-Looking for hikes and trails in Hobart Rivulet Park or nearby?
-Try these walks with a similar grade.
+Looking for more walks in or near Hobart Rivulet Park?
+Try these trails with a similar difficulty grade.

 Favourite